-The managed IT services industry is consistently evolving and growing.
+The managed IT service provider industry is consistently evolving and growing.
 In fact, according to a market analysis report by Grand View Research, the global managed services market is expected to register a CAGR of 11.7% from 2019 to 2025.

 This steady growth is fueled by organizations, specifically small-to-midsize businesses, turning to managed service providers as their main source of IT knowledge and expertise.
 SMBs and midmarket organizations today are facing complex business challenges – made even more difficult by the COVID-19 pandemic – including hiring the right talent, reduced capital budgets, investing in the appropriate technology, and ever-growing cybersecurity concerns.